jgibbons-cp/workload-security-evaluator/kubernetes/README.md

 To use the tool with Kubernetes rather than docker compose.
-Tested on EKS.
+Tested on EKS and kubeadm.

 1) Configure environment variables